I Ain't a Judas: Plot

 Andrea's arrival at the prison is met with distrust, especially from Rick, who handles her harshly while searching her for weapons.
 After catching up on the deaths the group has suffered, she warns them that Woodbury is getting ready for a war and offers to negotiate a truce.
 Believing that peace is not an option, Rick tells Andrea to help them sneak inside Woodbury for a surprise attack, but she refuses.
-Michonne later relates her story of how Merle was sent by The Governor to kill her to Andrea, demonstrating that he won't allow anyone to leave or live who isn't under his control.
+Michonne later relates to Andrea her story of how Merle was sent by The Governor to kill her, demonstrating that he won't allow anyone to leave or live who isn't under his control.

 At Woodbury, Tyreese's group has been brought to the infirmary building where they are cleaned up.
 The Governor gives them his friendly welcome-speech and discusses their ordeals.
 Allen reveals that they'd been at the prison, where the "crazy" leader, named Rick, chased them out.
 Tyreese gives The Governor the same offer he'd extended to Rick: to help out and earn their keep.
 The Governor asks if they could provide a layout of the prison.
 Allen and Tyreese, wanting admission into Woodbury, gladly agree, while Sasha remains reluctant.

 While Andrea is visiting Judith, Carol quietly pressures her to assassinate The Governor.
 The group gives Andrea a car for her return trip to Woodbury, where she is again greeted with an array of weapons pointed at her.
 She gives The Governor a full report.
 Back at the prison, Beth begins singing Tom Waits' "Hold On" in order to boost morale.
 Whilst Beth sings, Rick states that he will be going on a run for weapons.
 He and Merle also share an antagonizing look.
 Later, in his bedroom when he is asleep, Andrea brings a knife to The Governor's throat and contemplates killing him but cannot bring herself to do so.

 Reception

 Critical response

 Zack Handlen, writing for The A.V.
 Club, rated the episode B on an A to F scale, commenting: "The Walking Dead is good at the most basic mechanism of suspense there is, but there’s more to great storytelling than body counts."
 Eric Goldman at IGN was more critical, giving the episode a 6.8 out of 10, since the episode was very Andrea-centric, and has disliked the character this season.
-He did, however, enjoy the return of Tyreese and Carol's plan to kill The Governor.
+He did, however, enjoy the return of Tyreese, and Carol's plan to kill The Governor.